pasinb/test-repo/readme.md

 git push
 ```

-## Create a new local branch named "newbranch" then push this branch to origin
+## Create a new local branch named "newbranch" then push this branch to remote
 ```
 git checkout -b newbranch
 git push -u origin newbranch